Ernest Bevin: Transport and General Workers' Union

 In 1922, Bevin was one of the founding leaders of the Transport and General Workers' Union (TGWU), which soon became Britain's largest trade union.
 Upon his election as the union's General Secretary, he became one of the country's leading labour leaders and the strongest union advocate within the Labour Party.
 Politically, he was on the right wing of the Labour Party.
 He was strongly opposed to communism and direct action.
-His opponents claimed that was partly because anti-Semitic paranoia, which made him see communism as a "Jewish plot" against Britain.
+His opponents claimed that was partly because of antisemitic paranoia, which made him see communism as a "Jewish plot" against Britain.
 He took part in the British General Strike in 1926 but without enthusiasm.

 Bevin had no great faith in parliamentary politics but had nevertheless been a member of the Labour Party from the time of its formation, and he unsuccessfully fought Bristol Central at the 1918 general election.
 He was defeated by the Coalition Conservative Thomas Inskip.
 He had poor relations with the first Labour Prime Minister, Ramsay MacDonald, and was not surprised when MacDonald formed a National Government with the Conservatives during the economic crisis of 1931 for which MacDonald was expelled from the Labour Party.

 At the 1931 general election, Bevin was persuaded by the remaining leaders of the Labour Party to contest Gateshead on the understanding that if successful he would remain as general secretary of the TGWU.
 The National Government won a landslide, which resulted in Gateshead being lost by a large margin to the Liberal National Thomas Magnay.

 Bevin was a trade unionist who believed in getting material benefits for his members through direct negotiations with strike action to be used as a last resort.
 During the late 1930s, for instance, Bevin helped to instigate a successful campaign by the Trades Union Congress to extend paid holidays to a wider proportion of the workforce.
 That culminated in the Holidays with Pay Act 1938, which extended entitlement to paid holidays to about 11 million workers by June 1939.